genesiscommunitysuccess/docs/docs/front-end-reference/setup.md

 ## Running

 Clone the code into its own directory and install its dependencies.
-You may want to checkout the develop branch first.
+You may want to check out the develop branch first.

 ```bash